+The major concepts and methods of social network analysis, and readings give applications of network approaches to selected substantive problems.
 Social network analysis depicts social organization or social structure in terms of patterned social relationships linking social units.

+There are many models and methods in social network analysis, but all share a conceptualization of social structure resting on relationships of units or actors.
 The International Network for Social Network Analysis is the professional association of social network analysis.
-Started in 1977 by Barry Wellman at the University of Toronto, it now has more than 800 members and is headed by William Richards (Simon Fraser University)
+Started in 1977 by Barry Wellman at the University of Toronto, it now has more than 800 members and is headed by William Richards (Simon Fraser University).

 Network analysis and social networks have become reasonably diverse areas involving many methodological approaches and substantive concerns.
 Though there is some primarily qualitative work in social networks, the bulk of it takes a quantitative angle, and this course will reflect that emphasis.
 Diverse elements of mathematics and statistics are used in social network analyses.

 This course provides an intensive introduction to the field of social network analysis.
 The purpose of the lab is to teach you how to actually analyze social network data.
 This means mastering the software tools as well as analytical strategies.